 53 Wooster Street · SoHo Lower Level

-Private entry from street steps leads into an open layout with exposed brick, bright lighting, and a private restroom, suited for retail, showroom, gallery, or office use.
+Private entry from the street leads to an open lower level with exposed brick, tile flooring, bright recessed lighting, and a private restroom.
+Suitable for office, gallery, creative studio, or storage use.
+Food and beverage not permitted.

 Inside the Space